chickens in the yard

 Your chickens and other animals will let you know when they are feeling hot.

-The most common one other the obvious heavy breathing is seeing them with their wings hanging loosely over their sides.
+The most common one other than the obvious heavy breathing is seeing them with their wings hanging loosely over their sides.
+This shows they are trying to let air through their wings.
 Normally they are held close to their body but if they are feeling warm they will hang loose.

 Here are some more tips for keeping chickens cool in the summer heat.